ansys/pyensight/doc/source/user_guide/omniverse_info.rst

                             Export a temporal scene graph.
 Default: false --oneshot yes|no|true|false|1|0
                             Convert a single geometry into USD and exit.
-Default: false
+Default: false --line_width line_width
+                            Width of lines: >0=absolute size. <0=fraction of diagonal.
+0=wireframe.
+Default: None

 Documenting the various command line options.
-To start the server, specify the ``destination`` directory where the resulting USD files should be saved and provide the correct URI to the ``--dsg_uri`` option needed to connect to the EnSight DSG server.
+To start a server instance, specify the ``destination`` directory where the resulting USD files should be saved and provide the correct URI to the ``--dsg_uri`` option needed to connect to the EnSight DSG server.
 The service will continue to monitor the EnSight session, pushing geometry updated as specified by the EnSight session until the EnSight session is stopped.
 If only a single download/conversion is desired, the ``--oneshot 1`` option may be specified.

 DSG Connection
 ^^^^^^^^^^^^^^